wintechis/wetterdienstRdfAdapter/README.md

 This library provides a Deno-based interface to the Wetterdienst API with RDF conversion capabilities.

-## Features

-- Type-safe client for the Wetterdienst API
-- Convert weather data to RDF format
-- Support for standard weather parameters and units
-- Configurable retry logic for API requests

 ## Usage

 This library is can be used with Deno or via its REST API.